agschwender/pilbox/README.md

   * Assert that supplied query string does not have leading question mark
   * Add controller tests
   * Build-in automatic deploy to ec2 instance
-  * Document calls to service with options and explanations
   * Fill resize with background
   * Crop resize positioning
   * Add backends (S3, file system, etc...) if necessary